lucas97s/odin-first-website/README.md

 1. Break the problem into its respective parts.
 2. Tackle each section.
 It seems like there are 4 section with a footer.
 3. Make sure to commit early and often.
 Make it a practice to do so.

+Credits to Gemini for generating the pictures and quotes used in this project.